reactiflux/reactiflux.com/src/transcripts/jenny-truong.md

 [00:01:07] **Jenny Truong:** Yeah essentially, yeah.

 ## [00:01:10] Why do you care about burnout?

 [00:01:10] **Carl Vitullo:** Sure.
 Very cool.
 Where does your passion for talking about burnout come from?
-I, your talk was so well researched and so I know it had, it had so many great concepts to talk about.
+Your talk was so well researched and so I know it had, it had so many great concepts to talk about.
 You were clearly so passionate about it.

 [00:01:22] **Jenny Truong:** I really want to normalize the way we think about mental health and how like, We also approach it.
 I, I want to help people understand that like, we're all human.
 We all experience like this mental load of like, you know, the things that we keep in our head and how we don't express them is very unhealthy.